kyegomez/swarms/docs/swarms/structs/agent.md

 # `Agent` Documentation

 Swarm Agent is a powerful autonomous agent framework designed to connect Language Models (LLMs) with various tools and long-term memory.
-This framework provides the ability to ingest and process various types of documents such as PDFs, text files, Markdown files, JSON files, and more.
-The Swarm Agent offers a wide range of features to enhance the capabilities of LLMs and facilitate efficient task execution.
+This class provides the ability to ingest and process various types of documents such as PDFs, text files, Markdown files, JSON files, and more.
+The Agent structure offers a wide range of features to enhance the capabilities of LLMs and facilitate efficient task execution.

 1. **Conversational Loop**: It establishes a conversational loop with a language model.
 This means it allows you to interact with the model in a back-and-forth manner, taking turns in the conversation.